zuiko21/minimOS/architecture.md

 heavily crashed environments, but it's better than nothing. *The concept of separate **firmware drivers** has been considered*, but deemed too complicated.
-Actual implementation might just use a regular driver in firmware space, with its *unused* header as I/O routines will be directly called. *As long as the header address is provided into the configuration list at `drvrs_ad`, it might be used by the regular kernel too*.
+Actual implementation might just use a regular driver in firmware space, with its *unused* header and I/O routines that will be directly called. *As long as the header address is provided into the configuration list at `drvrs_ad`, it might be used by the regular kernel too*.

 ## Firmware

+The *firmware* term is actually a **misnomer** here, as most *minimOS* kernel will usually reside together in some firm of (E)EPROM.
+As previously mentioned, calling it BIOS would be inappropriate, as no I/O is provided.
+On the other hand, the firmware calling macro is `_ADMIN` from *Administrative Kernel*.

 This is intended as the **device-dependent** part of minimOS (the kernel being *device-independent*).
 Formerly consisted of several files, each one serving a